 The main difference between having archives on-premises or in the cloud is

-the dependency on a hybrid configuration.
-Technically speaking, the hybrid configuration doesn't
+a hybrid configuration.
+Technically speaking, the hybrid configuration doesn't have to be

-have to be completely configured; you don't need mail flow between Exchange on-premises and
+completely configured; you don't need mail flow between Exchange on-premises and Exchange Online if

-Exchange Online if you're only using archives.
-However, unless you're trying to manually set up the
+you're only using archives.
+However, unless you're trying to manually set up the hybrid

 2010 SP2 onward.

 Click here for part two, which covers the best practices for using Exchange Online Archives.